 Enforcing Password Policies

-Training your staff on password policies will also help with enforcement but automating the process as much as possible will ensure no weak passwords fall through the cracks.
+Training your staff on these policies will also help with enforcement but automating the process as much as possible will ensure no weak passwords fall through the cracks.

 How Strong is Your Data Security?